abpframework/abp/docs/en/Community-Articles/2024-02-12-Global-Error-Handling-in-Angular/POST.md

 ![toast-gif](show-toast-2.gif)

--  It behaves the exactly the same.
+-  It behaves exactly the same.
 Nice, now we catch the entire errors in one simple service.
 -  Is it that simple?
 I wish it is but it's not 😀.
 This handling mechanism is only works synchronously.
 When we start to making http requests, our **`CustomErrorHandlerService`** wont catch the errors.

 ## How to handle HTTP Requests